georgepemberton1998/wordbanksProject2/README.md

 ### Back-End
 The back-end code for this project handles database manipulation; adding the CRUD functionality to the databases which are created by the user in the front-end.
 This project utilizes Java and other supporting technologies such as Maven & the Springboot library.

 The back-end also works to make my ERD diagram come into fruition.
 I used Springs inbuilt relationship functionality to create the Many-to-One and One-to-Many relationships needed between my User Details and User Word databases.

+Finally, it was used to initialise the web server & the relevant domain addresses, open on port 8080.

+t

 ## Testing